cmsj/mjolnir.cmsj.caffeinate/README.md

 $ luarocks install --server=http://rocks.moonscript.org moonrocks
 ~~~

+### A note about ARC

+If you're writing a module that contains any Objective-C, you'll
+probably have to write it without ARC.
+When LuaRocks compiles your
+module, it sets `CC="export MACOSX_DEPLOYMENT_TARGET=10.5; gcc"` for
+some reason, and it doesn't set the `-fobjc-arc` flag.
+You can try to
+change the build rules to fix these, but it's way more trouble than
+it's worth.
+It's easiest to do what I do and just skip using ARC.

 ### Optionally create an Xcode project

 If you're writing a module that has some C or Objective-C, you may